 For example, to create more engagement with the message, we started the video for Novabase - Wizzio® with a more familiar environment, that the target audience could relate with - everyone has been stuck in a bank queue, at least once.
 Metaphors helped us “break the ice” and get enough attention to introduce the necessary technical data.

 This is relevant not only to make the communication more colourful but also to help us deliver quality content experiences, based on a deep knowledge of the target audience and focused on their needs.

 So, how can you use metaphors to lift your digital communication?
 If linguistic metaphors create such strong images in our minds, understanding visual metaphors is simply second-nature to everyone.
 It gets even better if we make them move: motion with a focus on storytelling is one of the best examples of how successful metaphors can be in delivering specific and complex messages.

 In this video, the xylophone appears as an instrument that integrates different keys for a single purpose - this metaphor was perfect to resemble how easily Wizzio® would integrate with the user’s existing systems.

 If the communication is too focused on intricate details, chances are that, within a few seconds, the user’s attention is no longer on your side.
 But here’s how metaphors answer to these problems: they add impact to elements that weren’t so engaging to begin with and bring simplicity to complex subjects, by associating them with more familiar concepts.

-A metaphor can also bring a bit of humour to communication and relate things that were supposedly not related - like an astronaut holding an out-of-budget price tag (part of a storyboard made for Parcela Já).
+A metaphor can also bring a bit of humour to communication and relate things that were supposedly not related - like an astronaut holding an out-of-budget price tag.

 Lifting up your communication with metaphors.